How to Make Your Funeral Wishes Known to Your Loved Ones

 Use an Online Service to Document Your Funeral Wishes

-In this day and age pretty much anything can be found on the internet, and this includes websites for documenting and storing your funeral wishes as well as your will or trust and other estate planning documents.
+In this day and age pretty much anything can be found on the internet, and this includes websites such as Parting Wishes, My Last Song - Lifebox, and Funeral Inspirations, which can be used for documenting and storing your funeral wishes as well as your will or trust and other estate planning documents.
 Some of these websites will even allow you to create messages that will be emailed after you die.
-Check out Parting Wishes, My Last Song - Lifebox, and Funeral Inspirations.

 Talk to Your Loved Ones About Your Funeral Wishes